MasonG27/Game-Development-Project/index.md

 <p><img src="towerFireing.PNG" /></p>

-<p>The last thing I have worked on for this project was getting minions to travel properly in the lane and fight eachother once they overlapped at a certain distance.</p>
+<p>The last thing I have worked on for this project was getting minions to travel properly in the lane and fight one another once they overlapped at a certain distance.</p>

 <p><img src="minionsLane.png" /></p>